Lakshay-Kaushik-2025/lakshay-vsd/README.md

 - Learned about **basic environment setup** for RTL design and synthesis.
 - Prepared the system for upcoming **RTL → GDSII flow experiments**.

+###  Key Learnings from Week 1
+- Verilog **RTL design** and simulation.
+- Using **Icarus Verilog and GTKWave** for simulation and waveform analysis.
+- Logic synthesis using **Yosys and the SKY130 open-source PDK**.
+- Key digital design concepts: testbenches, timing libraries, D flip-flop coding styles, and **optimization techniques**.

 ##  Acknowledgment